SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Approach

-We propose \texttt{\acronym}, an RL-based framework that efficiently accelerates the task completion speed of a pre-trained policy.
-Our method is a two-step approach: \textbf{(1) Tempo-enriched policy pre-training}: pre-training a policy that embeds a range of action tempos (\Cref{sec:relabel}); and \textbf{(2) RL fine-tuning}: online RL fine-tuning to narrow down to safe tempos while further refining actions (\Cref{sec:rl}).
-An overview of \acronym is illustrated in~\Cref{fig:method}.
+To this end, we propose \texttt{\acronym}, an RL-based framework that efficiently accelerates the task completion speed of a pre-trained policy.
+We first construct a \emph{tempo-enriched policy} that embeds diverse action tempos (\Cref{sec:relabel}), and then perform RL fine-tuning that jointly selects safe tempos and refines actions through standard online RL policy updates (\Cref{sec:rl}).